-This year's Candle Lighting Ceremony was once again a great success, due in part to the efforts of CEO Challenge who attracted a huge crowd to a twilight walk from the City to the Kangaroo Point Cliffs, swelling our attendance this year to around 150 supporters in total.
+This year's Candle Lighting Ceremony in Brisbane was once again a great success.
+With the Minister for Communities, Child Safety and Disability Services participating in the twilight walk from the city to the Cliffs at Kangaroo Point and joining than 150 supporters.

 The very personal and emotional stories that were shared on the evening were a sad reminder to us all of the tragic consequences of domestic violence and why we were all gathered there.
-Thank you to everyone who contributed to this year's event.